 Total PSA level greater than 10.0 µg/L may indicate a high probability of prostate cancer.
 Results between 2.0 µg/L and 10.0 µg/L may be due to BPH, a non-cancerous swelling of the prostate that occurs most frequently in older men.
 Increased total PSA levels may also indicate a condition called prostatitis, which is caused by an infection.

+There is some evidence that the free PSA ratio (the percentage of total PSA not bound to proteins) can help predict the probability of cancer, especially in patients with total PSA levels in the 'grey-area’ range of 2.0 to 10.0 µg/L. A free-PSA test result above 25% is thought to suggest a lower risk of cancer, whereas a lower percentage suggests a higher probability of disease.
+This ratio may help reduce the number of unnecessary biopsies.
 In most cases, test results are reported as numbers rather than as "high" or "low", "positive" or "negative", or "normal".
-In order for the doctor to properly understand laboratory results it is necessary for them to know what the reference range (or ‘normal value’ range) is for the laboratory where the test is performed.
-However, reference ranges can be influenced by the test method and instrument used by laboratory.
+In order for the doctor to understand laboratory results it is necessary for them to know what the reference range (or ‘normal value’ range) is for the laboratory where the test is performed.
+Reference ranges can be influenced by the test method and instrument used by laboratory.
 To learn more about reference ranges, please read the article, Reference Ranges and What They Mean.

-This article was last reviewed on 12 April 2010. | This article was last modified on 20 October 2011.
+This article was last reviewed on 11 January 2017. | This article was last modified on 11 January 2017.

 The review date indicates when the article was last reviewed from beginning to end to ensure that it reflects the most current science.
 A review may not require any modifications to the article, so the two dates may not always agree.